raspberrypilearning/experiment-design/en/step_3.md

 In this step, you will decide what you will measure and how you will collect those measurements.

-### Astro Pi sensors and photographs, and other datasets
+### Astro Pi sensors and photographs, and other data sets

 --- task ---

-Which Astro Pi instruments do you need to take measurements from, in order to test your hypothesis?
+Which Astro Pi instruments do you need to take measurements from to test your hypothesis?

 The Astro Pi sensors:
 + PIR (passive infrared sensor)